josecaos/caosbox/README.md

 Unzip and place the - caosperclib-1.0 - folder here:  Platform.userExtensionDir;

 ### New use
-- Moving along to V2.0 a programming interface has been created to control the GUI, example to start CaosBox:
+- Moving along to V2.0 a programming interface has been created to control the GUI, still in progress, example to start CaosBox:
 ##
+    //instance sequencer
     c = CaosBox;
     c.enviroment;